Quinsigamond: Etymology

-More than nine variations of the name have been found in historical records: Quinsigamond, Quansigemog, Quansigamaug, Quansigamug, and Qunnosuog-amaug.
-In the Native American Algonquian language, Quinsigamond is loosely translated as "the pickerel (or long nose) fishing place."
-Pickerel is a type of freshwater fish commonly native to inland lakes and ponds.
+More than nine variations of the name have been found in historical records, including Quinsigamond, Quansigemog, Quansigamaug, Quansigamug, and Qunnosuog-amaug.
+In the Indigenous Algonquian language, Quinsigamond is loosely translated as "the pickerel (or long nose) fishing place."
+Pickerel is a type of freshwater fish native to inland lakes and ponds.

-American Nipmuc Indians named the body of water between Worcester and Shrewsbury, "Quinsigamond," the largest lake in the East.
-Colonial settlers adopted the name of the lake for a nearby village, and it was also the name given to the area known today as "Worcester."
-The name for Quinsigamond Community College was also chosen to honor the cultural heritage of Worcester County.
+The Nipmuc people named the body of water between Worcester and Shrewsbury "Quinsigamond," the largest lake in the East.
+Colonial settlers adopted the name of the lake for a nearby village, and it was also the name given to the area known today as Worcester.
+The name of Quinsigamond Community College was also chosen to honor the cultural heritage of Worcester County.